KhryptorGraphics/blockchain-explorer/README.md

 Note: open a new window and run within the __blockchain-explorer__ repository

-1. Install the required packages in the blockchain-explorer repository:
+1. Install the required packages in the blockchain-explorer repository.
+By executing the following commands:

 ```
 blockchain-explorer$ npm install